volodya-renderberg/shape_keys_to_rig/README.md

 ![image](https://user-images.githubusercontent.com/22092835/58975072-bb7b2a00-87cc-11e9-86eb-336791d23f20.png) <br/>
 A Shape key is created with a driver that counts the distance between the heads of two bones.
 For this it is convenient to create auxiliary bones.
 #### Сreating auxiliary bones:
-- This purpose is served by two buttons in the "Make Auxiliary Bones" section.<br/>
+- This purpose is served by two buttons in the section "Make Auxiliary Bones".<br/>
 - First you need to determine the parent bone for the future bone.<br/>
 - To do this, select the future parental bone and click on the button **"Init Parent Bone"**, bone name is displayed to the right of the button.<br/>
 - Next, select the bone position of which we want to track and click on the button **"Make Bone"**, then the dialog will open:<br/>